jstolarek/skye-dsh/doc/roadmap.md

     call my own functions what constructs can they contain?
 What happens if they call functions unsupported by DSH?

+  * Change DSH's representation of `Maybe` to use a tuple that contains a `Bool` tag and a provenance value.
+If tag is `False` (no provenance) the provenance value should be `undefined`.
+This is of course only the under-the-hood encoding.

+  * Implement flat approach to where-provenance, ie. without using a `Maybe`.
+    One alternative is to assume it is always present, another is to assume a `Bool` tag that says whether provenance is present.
+In such case we must be able to create default value of provenance.
+This value is of course bogus but it would never be inspected.

   * Investigate further into DSH to understand how Haskell data types are reconstructed after receiving data from the execution of SQL query.
 Can we insert where-provenance at this point?
 Do we have all the required